A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \subsubsection{Evaluation metrics}

 We use two evaluation metrics to assess the accuracy of prioritization techniques across our DRL configurations.
-Both metrics are used in \cite{bagherzadeh2021reinforcement}.
+Bagherzadeh et al.\cite{bagherzadeh2021reinforcement} used both metrics.
 We present a description of them in the rest of this section.

 \textbf{Normalized Rank Percentile Average (NRPA):} NRPA measures how close a predicted ranking of items is to the optimal ranking independently of the context of the problem or ranking criteria.
 The value can range from $0$ to $1$.
 The NRPA is defined as follows: $NRPA=\frac {RPA(s_e)}{RPA(s_o)}$.
 In this equation $s_e$ is the ordered sequence generated by a ranking algorithm $R$ that takes a set of $k$ items, and $s_o$ is the optimal ranking of the items. $RPA$ is defined as: